Lizzy Anjorin blasts Veekee James for predicting celeb likely to be arrested

 - Veekee James has found herself on the wrong side of Lizzy Anjorin after making a comment about the Nollywood actress in a viral video

-- During a show, the fashion designer was asked to pick a celebrity she thought would be arrested before the end of the year
+- On a podcast, the fashion designer was asked to pick a celebrity she thought would be arrested before the end of the year

 - In the viral video, she bluntly stated that she didn’t know who Anjorin was, a comment that sparked a fiery response from the actress